Publishing Services

 - Real-time analytics

-When authentication is enabled, you control exactly who can access your service — visitors can request access and you approve or deny from a built-in permissions dashboard.
+When authentication is enabled, you control exactly who can access your service — visitors can request access and you approve or deny from the service's permissions page in the noBGP dashboard.
 See Access Control for details.

 Service Types